WenqingXie20581/Desk13/Portfolio/Introduction.md

 # Introduction

-In this section, firstly，we will introduce our motivation for the project, framing of the problem and a high-level overview of the system in detail.
-Additionally，we will show our high level goals of the project and the contribution towards solving the problem.Lastly，we will use the video to explain your system clearly.
+In this section, we introduce our motivation for the project, framing of the problem and a high-level overview of the system in detail.
+Additionally, we show our high level goals of the project and the contribution towards solving the problem. we use the video to explain our motivation and system clearly.

 ## Table of contents